canonical/resource-dispatcher-rock/README.md

-# Resource dispatcher ROCK OCI image
+# Resource dispatcher rock OCI image

-The following tools are required to build ROCK image manually:
+The following tools are required to build rock image manually:
 - `rockcraft' - A tool to create OCI images.
 - `skopeo` - A tool to operate on container images and registries.